 There are many appliances required to run your home.
-During the warm season you may need an air conditioning system or a heat pump.
+During the warm season you may need an AC system or a heat pump.
 During the cold months, most homeowners need a furnace or air handler.
 Then you have washer and dryers, dishwashers, refrigerators…the list seems to never end.

-But the thing homeowners absolutely know is they need hot water.
+But the thing homeowners definitely know is they require hot water.
 Most families have a water heater – or in some instances a boiler is used to heat the water.
 Have you noticed which heating system your home utilizes to heat your water?
-Stark Services is here to help clarify the difference between the two heating systems.
+Stark Services is here to help clarify the difference between the two water heating systems.

-A water heater is a big tank that, you guessed it, heats water.
-The heat is either generated by burning gas or by using electricity.
-A standard water heater will heat the water and then hold it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
-As the hot water leaves the tank, fresh cold water enters to the bottom of the tank so it can also be warmed for use around your home.
+A water heater is a big tank that, yes, heats water.
+The heat is either created by burning gas or by utilizing electricity.
+A standard water heater will heat the water and then store it at that temperature until the water is used, either for a warm bath, the washing machine, or any other hot water need.
+As the hot water leaves the tank, fresh cold water enters to the bottom of the tank so it can also be warmed for use throughout your home.

-A boiler, on the other hand, can heat water that is used to bring heat to the home and heat the water.
+A boiler, alternatively, can heat water that is used to bring heat to the home and heat the water.
 Another type of boiler can heat the water until it actually turns into steam.
-The steam heats the water for the home but can also be dispersed throughout the home and give heat through radiators.
-A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+The steam heats the water for the home but can also be dispersed throughout the home and give warmth through radiators.
+A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
 Boilers are very flexible heating systems that supply great comfort during the winter season.
 Today’s boilers are also very energy efficient.

-Trying to choose which water heating system is right for you?
+Trying to choose which water heating system is best for you?
 Call Stark Services in Haltom City today and we’ll come out and provide you a no-charge in-home estimate.